Torus stability under Kato bounds on the Ricci curvature: Introduction

-\textbf{Acknowledgments:} The authors are partially supported by the ANR grant ANR-17-CE40-0034: CCEM.
+\textbf{Acknowledgments:} The authors thank the anonymous referee for constructive comments including Remark \ref{rk:ref_comment}.
+They are partially supported by the ANR grant ANR-17-CE40-0034: CCEM.
 The first author is also partially supported by the ANR grant ANR-18-CE40-0012: RAGE.
 The third author is supported by Laboratoire de Mathématiques Jean Leray via the project Centre Henri Lebesgue ANR-11-LABX-0020-01, and by Fédération de Recherche Mathématiques de Pays de Loire via the project Ambition Lebesgue Loire.